TiarnanTuite/traffic_accident_analysis/README.md

 - My goal for this project is to practise what I have learned after completing the python for data science course on IBM Skillsbuild, while trying out some new libraries and learning more as I go along.

 After Completing this project I hope to be comfortable using Python effeciently and expand my coding knowledge.

+TO DO: conclude notebook 03
+fix inconsistencies in grammer and punc. etc notebook04 machine learning
+05 final analysys
+create web app for user interaction online???